Lemon Blueberry Cake

 • Lemon zest and juice: Zest the lemon before cutting it in half for juice.

-• Blueberries: Both fresh and frozen blueberries work here, just be sure to use only 6 ounces (not more).
+• Blueberries: Both fresh blueberries and frozen blueberries work here, just be sure to use only 6 ounces (not more).
 You don’t need to thaw frozen blueberries; just toss them in frozen.

 Step-by-step instructions